HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 exodus (n): emigration

-emancipate (v): to free from restraint, control, or the power of another
+emancipate (v): unfettered, to free from restraint, control, or the power of another

+ransom (v-n): redeem, to free from captivity or punishment by paying a price

 paradigm (n): example, pattern, a philosophical or theoretical framework of any kind